 If you have created a covenant or bought property with one, you are responsible for its management.
 Some funding may be obtained for assistance with fencing and pest control, although this is not guaranteed.

 Your responsibilities may include:

 - maintenance of access tracks and perimeter fences

 - encouraging the regeneration of native vegetation.

 You are responsible for ensuring that the site is preserved.
-Any activities undertaken on or within it that are restricted by the covenant agreement will require our prior written approval.
+Any work restricted by the covenant agreement will require our prior written approval.

-We carry out ecological monitoring of the covenant at ten years from the date of agreement and then subsequently at ten yearly intervals.
-Monitoring assesses the state of the covenant and we provide a copy of the report to the landowner.
+We carry out ecological monitoring of the covenant, ten years from the date of agreement, and then at ten year intervals.
+The monitoring assesses and reports on the state of the covenant.
+We provide a copy of the report to the landowner.